Skip to main content

 • If an identified need is due to a significant, negative health outcome, the screener should write a note describing the significant, negative health outcome.

-When an individual’s conditions and abilities fluctuate over time, reference Module 1.11 Screening Limitations and Strategies to Mitigate Limitations, Abilities Fluctuate, for assistance on how to complete the LTCFS.
+When an individual’s conditions and abilities fluctuate over time, reference Module 2.6 Abilities Fluctuate, for assistance on how to complete the LTCFS.

 An individual’s need for assistance with personal hygiene, such as grooming and mouth care, is not captured on the LTCFS.
 This information, as well as hygienic conditions of the home, can be captured in the notes section.

-It is not uncommon for an individual to underrate his or her need for help or overstate his or her independence.
+It is not uncommon for an individual to underrate their need for help or overstate their independence.
 Screeners should use the following steps when assessing an individual’s level of help needed:

 • Select the level of assistance required based on need and not solely on the report of the individual.